-BHO, MCO or RAE?
+MCO or RAE?

-Medicaid Managed Care Health Plan Total Cases FY '22 Percentage
+Medicaid Managed Care Health Plan Total Cases FY '23 Percentage

-ВНО 171 45.%
+МСО 168 21.98%

-MCO 192 45.05%
+RAE 506 66.23%

-RAE 217 45.45%
+OTHER 90 11.78%

-The data above illustrates the contacts received by the Ombudsman for each type of health plan during FY'22.
-The number of contacts the Ombudsman received for MCO's increased as did contacts regarding BHOs.
-The contacts regarding the RAE increased; 217 such contacts were recorded in FY'22 while 78 were recorded in FY'21.
+The data above illustrates the contacts received by the Ombudsman for each type of health plan during FY'23.
+The number of contacts the Ombudsman received for MCO's decreased as did contacts regarding other needs not connected to a members health plan.
+The contacts regarding the RAE increased; 506 such contacts were recorded in FY'23 while 217 were recorded in FY'22.
 This is notable as the bulk of the Medicaid population has or will be enrolled with the RAE and those cases have been increasingly complex and requiring more collaboration between the RAE plans and BHOs.
-Between July 1, 2021, and June 28, 2022, the Ombudsman handled a total of 580 cases.
-This is a decrease from the 657 cases addressed in FY21.
+Between July 1, 2022, and June 30, 2023, the Ombudsman handled a total of 571 cases.
+This is a slight decrease from the 580 cases addressed in FY'22.

 The Ombudsman was also contacted by clients with concerns or questions regarding health care benefits under the Medicaid fee-for-service program or seeking information regarding Medicaid eligibility.
 Due to the expansion of Medicaid programs in Colorado under the Affordable Care Act, the Ombudsman had experienced an increase in such calls.
-That was not the case in FY22 as calls from fee-for-service plan enrollees and those seeking information regarding Medicaid eligibility dropped notably.
-In FY22, the Ombudsman was contacted by 461 fee-for-service clients and only 218 such calls were received in FY21.
-Due to the high volume of calls received from individuals who are not yet enrolled with Medicaid, the Ombudsman has been separately tracking calls that do not have a Medicaid identification number for the past four fiscal years.
-A total of 436 such out of scope calls were received during FY21, and 580 were recorded during FY22.
-The Ombudsman provides information and referrals to every client but tracks these cases which fall outside of managed care less formally than those clients who raise concerns regarding managed care plans.
+That was not the case in FY'23 as calls from fee-for-service plan enrollees and those seeking information regarding Medicaid eligibility dropped notably.

-The increasing number of beneficiaries being with RAE health plans has meant that the contacts received by the Ombudsman have steadily increased as well.
+The increasing number of beneficiaries with RAE health plans has meant that the contacts received by the Ombudsman have steadily increased as well.
 The Ombudsman also sees a significant number of calls from clients regarding their BHO due to both the number of beneficiaries enrolled with those plans and the complex nature of the services provided.
-However, the Ombudsman again recorded a higher number of contacts regarding RAE plans during FY22 which is consistent with FY21.
+However, the Ombudsman again recorded a higher number of contacts regarding RAE plans during FY'23 which is consistent with FY'22.